 The next goal of this research is to show no bias towards learning styles and personality type.
-This goal is a bit more difficult to achieve at the nine engineering colleges as the FE ALMs are administered to upper level junior and senior level classes with small enrollments.
+The attainment of this goal is difficult to gauge at the nine engineering colleges because the FE ALMs are administered to upper level junior and senior level classes with small enrollments; hence, the statistical power available for subgroup comparisons is often insufficient.
 We have been successful in combining the small student populations for the original FE Learning Modules administered in the early years of this research without modifications.
 These combined results are providing preliminary information on those student learning styles and personality types that are improving their learning more than their colleagues.